enodynowski/enodynowski/README.md

 <br />

 Hi!
 I'm Eno Dynowski, an undergraduate cybersecurity student and research assistant at Loyola Chicago.
-I will be a Platform Security Intern at Tesla, in Fremont CA this summer!
 I love to do CTF's, blue team challenges, and malware analysis. ❤️

 **What I've been up to:**

 - 🕵️‍♂️ Digital Forensics Challenges on [HTB](https://www.hackthebox.com/home/challenges/Forensics) and [Cyberdefenders](https://cyberdefenders.org/blueteam-ctf-challenges/)
-- 🛠 Some simple security tools written in Python
+- ⚡ Infosec internship at Tesla in Fremont, CA.
 - 🚩 Capture the Flag competitions on the weekends
 - 🧐 Research regarding website fingerprinting

 **What I've been learning about:**
-- 💿 MFT and MBR parsing, FAT and NTFS filesystem structure
+- 🏗️ OT/ICS security
-- 🔒 Security frameworks, Policies/Procedures/Practices
+- 🤖 Bash scripting, automation of secutity flows
-- 🐉 Ghidra ... slowly but surely
+- 📄 Summer 2023 internship applications

 <!--